PrestaShop/docs/src/content/1.7/modules/sample_modules/view-order-hooks-demo.md

  - Use Symfony services (https://devdocs.prestashop.com/1.7/modules/concepts/services/)
  - Use Twig templates to render HTML (https://devdocs.prestashop.com/1.7/development/architecture/migration-guide/templating-with-twig/)
  - Various design patterns: Repository, Factory, Presenter

+{{% notice note %}}
+We use this module to demonstrate how to use these concepts/components because they bring some additional value but this is not mandatory.
+These are just some of the "how to" examples.
+Would recommend to focus on your project needs and don't hesitate to write a note to PrestaShop Core developers if we could do it better!
+{{% /notice %}}

 ## Prerequisites